Trolleybuses in Modena: Services

 On Mondays to Fridays and on Saturday mornings, the routes comprising the present Modena trolleybus system are as follows:

-On Saturday afternoons and Sundays, routes 6, 7 and 11 are replaced by 6A, 7A and 11A.
-Route 6A terminates at Autostazione, not serving the section to Via Santi.
-Routes 7A and 11A are designed to avoid the section of Via Emilia that is pedestrianised at these times (between Corso Duomo and Corso Canal Grande), and they essentially exchange their city-centre routings.
-Route 7A is diverted via Piazza Roma, and 11A is diverted via Autostazione, but all four of their outer termini are unchanged.
+On Saturday afternoons and Sundays, route 11 has no service, and route 7 is replaced by 7A.
+Route 7A is designed to avoid the section of Via Emilia that is pedestrianised at these times (between Corso Duomo and Corso Canal Grande) and to cover part of route 11 during those times, and is diverted via Piazza Roma instead of Autostazione, but its outer termini are unchanged.

+As of autumn 2024, routes 6 and 11 have both been diverted away from Corso Duomo and Corso Canal Grande since at least 2022, initially because of construction but subsequently because of traffic restrictions on Corso Canal Grande that banned private cars from the street.
+Removal of buses from the street was originally planned to be temporary, but it was later reported that the city council in April 2023 was considering making the closure to all motor-vehicle traffic permanent.
+Trolleybuses on routes 6 and 11 instead use Viale Vittorio Veneto between Largo Aldo Moro and Piazzale Risorgimento, operating on battery power because that section is not equipped with overhead wiring.

 Fleet

 Past fleet

 The following trolleybuses have been used on the Modena system, but are now retired: